-Establishing a credit freeze is a bit of a hassle in that you have to place the freeze with all three of the major credit bureaus, then you may need to "un-freeze" the credit from time to time when you are interested in refinancing, getting a new credit card, a car loan, etc. But it may well be worth it...think of the time and stress of dealing with identity theft after the fact!
+Establishing a credit freeze is a bit of a hassle in that you have to place the freeze with all three of the major credit bureaus, then you may need to "un-freeze" the credit from time to time when you are interested in refinancing, getting a new credit card, a car loan, etc. But it may well be worth it...think of the time and stress of dealing with identity theft after it has happened!

-A security freeze is free to those who have a police report of identity theft.
+A security freeze is free to those Californians who have a police report of identity theft or who are age 65 or older.
 If you are not an identity theft victim and you are under 65 years of age, it will cost you $10 to place a freeze with each of the three credit bureaus, for a total of $30.
-If you are not an identity theft victim and are 65 or older, it will cost you $5 to place a freeze with each of the three credit bureaus, or $15 in total.

 Placing a Security Freeze

 OK, so you have a security freeze in place, that's great!
 But now you need a car loan or are applying for credit or insurance, refinancing, filling out a rental form, etc and you need to unlock your credit for these purposes.
 Using your PIN, you can lift the freeze for a period of time or for a specific creditor.
-Lifting the freeze will cost you $10 (or $5 if you are 65 or older).
-Plan ahead, as it may take up to three days to lift the security freeze.
-Hey, that may be a good thing...you won't be able to apply for credit cards "on the fly" anymore!
+Lifting the freeze will cost you $10 if you are under age 65, $5 if you are 65 or older and free if you are a victim of identity theft (yes, there is a small perk to having your identify stolen).

 Learn more at oag.ca.gov/idtheft/facts/freeze-your-credit.